 But, for other companies, quality of hire may be a very useful metric.
 If you bundle new hires within a given year and treat them as being part of a firm’s annual “recruiting class,” for example, you can start to evaluate trend data over a given timeframe that may highlight quality of hire issues specific to a year, a particular project, or even an individual department.
 When it comes to talent selection, professional sports teams are especially scrutinizing.
 Long-term success is impacted by their ability to draft quality players.
 It’s easy to understand why they regularly evaluate the performance of a given year’s draft selections.
 While they can’t expect that every draft pick will end up on the team’s roster, I think that it’s fair to argue that the best performing teams are also the best at identifying and landing quality players.

 Clearly, if an individual is hired and subsequently leaves the organization in a short timeframe, because of performance issues, because there was a fundamental miscommunication or misunderstanding about the position, or because a better opportunity presented itself, I would submit that the hiring process was ineffective.
 In this instance, all the conventional hiring metrics are rendered irrelevant.
-The individual who exited the organization was a
+The individual who exited the organization was a mis-hire.

 In my experience, when an organization deviates from the key recruitment goals I cited earlier, the relative stickiness, or quality of higher level diminishes and attrition goes up.
 Mis-hires increase Cost-Per-Hire expenses.
 Mis-hires also skew Time-To-Fill ratios and make Time-To-Find assessments immaterial, because, at the end of the day, the wrong person was hired, and the recruiting process must begin anew.

 Conversely, if a quality individual is identified, engaged, interviewed, hired, on-boarded and successfully becomes a tenured employee, measurable ROI should be readily evident.